mustafa-kapadia1483/Conquering-Responsive-Layouts-by-Kevin-Powell-21-Days-Challenge/README.md

 ## Day 11 Flexbox Challenge 3:
 Navbar alignment using flex box.
 It is very easy to align the navbar for wide screens using display flex and gap property.

+## Day 12 Flexbox Challenge 4:
+Landing Page creation challenge for desktop size.
+Learnt how to use flex grow and shrink effectively also how to make alternating cloumns layout by styling even and odd through nth-of-child differently and modifiying the order property of the flex items.
+Made the header responsive using vmin and vmax units for font-sizes.